xapian/xapian-docsprint/howtos/synonyms.rst

 specified in the dictionary by simply joining them with a single space between each one.

-If a term to be synonym expanded will be stemmed by the QueryParser, then synonyms will be checked for the unstemmed form first, and then for the stemmed form, so you can provide different synonyms for particular unstemmed forms if you want to.
+If a term to be synonym expanded will be stemmed by the :xapian-class:`QueryParser`, then synonyms will be checked for the unstemmed form first, and then for the stemmed form, so you can provide different synonyms for particular unstemmed forms if you want to.